Laplace’s Equation

 Suppose that we know the solution ϕ, and suppose that we reflect this system across the dashed line:

 It’s intuitively obvious that the solution for this flipped system will just be ϕ flipped upside-down.
 Call this flipped solution ϕᶠ.
 By symmetry, ϕᶠ=ϕ on the dashed line.
-If we now replace with -in the flipped system, then the only effect that this has is to replace ϕᶠ with -ϕᶠ.
+If we now replace V with -V in the flipped system, then the only effect that this has is to replace ϕᶠ with -ϕᶠ.
 Although this can be proven mathematically, the easiest way to understand why is to think about the physics.
 If the patch is at potential +V then the force exerted on a positive test charge is exactly the same as the force which would be exerted on a negative test charge of equal magnitude when the potential is -V. This means that changing the sign of the patch’s potential only changes the sign of the resulting electric field, so the only effect that this has on the potential is to change its sign.

 This means that if we combine the original system and the flipped system with the sign of the potential reversed, then the potential on the dashed line will be zero: